hsimonfroy/benchmark-field-level/README.md

 ## Overview
 This repository accompanies the JCAP-submitted paper [**Benchmarking field-level cosmological inference from galaxy surveys**](https://arxiv.org/abs/2504.20130).

 Field-level inference is a powerful approach that allows maximum information extraction from cosmological surveys (e.g. galaxy surveys) by modeling the entire observed field rather than just its summary statistics.
-This project provides a benchmark suite to evaluate different preconditioning strategies and sampling methods, and to compare their performance on an idealized but standardized galaxy clustering model.
+This project provides a benchmark suite to evaluate different preconditioning strategies and high-dimensional sampling methods, and to compare their performance on an idealized but standardized galaxy clustering model.

 ## Install